neu-vi/ezflow/docs/tutorials/training.rst

 Training a model using EzFlow
 =========================================================

-**EzFlow** a training (and evaluation) pipeline which makes it easy to train, validate and evaluate models on popular optical flow datasets.
+**EzFlow** provides a training (and evaluation) pipeline which makes it easy to train, validate and evaluate models on popular optical flow datasets.
 This is achieved by using the :class:`Trainer` class packaged with the library.
 Along with training and validation, the trainer can also be used to easily resume training from a checkpoint.
 It supports logging, checkpointing, and training recipes like distributed training, learning rate scheduling, gradient clipping, and more.
 To facilitate the training process, **EzFlow** also